nandani1204/AI_VIDEO_ASSISTANT/README.md

-# 🎙️ AI Meeting Assistant
+# 🎙️ MultiMedia AI Assistant

 An end-to-end Generative AI application that transforms meeting recordings into actionable insights using Speech Recognition, LLMs, and Retrieval-Augmented Generation (RAG).